Computing the Fr\'echet Distance with a Retractable Leash: Framework

-\begin{cor} The distance along every boundary of a cell in distance terrain $T$ is a unimodal function. \end{cor}
+\begin{corollary} Let $C$ be a cell of the distance terrain.
+The restriction of $T$ to any side of $C$ is unimodal. \end{corollary}

-For any cell $C[i,j]$, we denote with $L[i,j]$ and $B[i,j]$ its left and bottom boundary respectively (and their height functions in $T$).
-The right and top boundary are given by $L[i+1,j]$ and $B[i,j+1]$.\footnote{Note that there need not be an actual cell $C[i+1,j]$ or $C[i,j+1]$.} With $\acro{L}[i,j]$ and $\acro{B}[i,j]$ we denote the acrophobia function along the boundary.
-All these restricted functions have a single parameter in the interval $[0,1]$ that represents the boundary.

-Assuming that the distance function $\delta$ is symmetric, computing values for rows and columns of $T$ is symmetric as well.
+We denote by $L_{i,j}$ and $B_{i,j}$ the left and bottom side of the cell $C_{i,j}$ (and, by slight abuse of notation, also the restriction of $T$ to the side).
+The right and top side are given by $L_{i+1,j}$ and $B_{i,j+1}$.\footnote{Note that there need not be an actual cell $C_{i+1,j}$ or $C_{i,j+1}$.} With $\acro{L}_{i,j}$ and $\acro{B}_{i,j}$ we denote the acrophobia function along the corresponding side.
+All these restricted functions depend on a single parameter $\alpha \in [0,1]$ in the natural way, i.e., $L_{i,j}(\alpha) = T(i, j + \alpha)$, $B_{i,j}(\alpha) = T(i + \alpha, j)$, etc. Assuming that the distance function $\delta$ is symmetric, computing values for rows and columns of $T$ is symmetric as well.
 Hence, we present only how to compute with rows.
 If $\delta$ is asymmetric, our methods still work, but some extra care needs to be taken when computing distances.
+In the following, we fix a row $j$, and we write $C_i$ as a shorthand for $C_{i,j}$, $L_i$ for $L_{i,j}$, etc.